 -In 2003-2004 some staff from Studio 7 and Studio 10 came over to Studio 8.

--Known as the “moe” branch of Sunrise, creating cute girls in sci-fi settings.
+-Sometimes known as the “moe” branch of Sunrise, as their shows often feature cute girls in sci-fi settings.

 Sunrise Studio 9:

--Worked on Gasaraki, Infinite Ryuuvis, Argento Soma, Zegapain and on Gundam SEED.
+-They have worked on Gasaraki, Infinite Ryuuvis, Argento Soma, Zegapain and on Gundam SEED over the years.

--Their most recent work is the Battle Spirits series.
+-Their most recent work is Burning Soul, the newest entry in the Battle Spirits series.

 Sunrise Studio 10:

--Their first work was working on the Cyber Saga series, and then their first original production was Outlaw Star.
+-Their first work was working on the Future GPX Cyber Formula Saga series following that their first original production was Outlaw Star.

--Works include Angel Links, Gear Fighter Dendoh, Crush Gear, Onmyou Taisenki and Dinosaur King, currently working on Phi Brain.
+-Works that Studio 10 have created include include Angel Links, Gear Fighter Dendoh, Gekito!
+Crush Gear Turbo, Onmyou Taisenki and Dinosaur King.

 Sunrise Studio 11: